blueprinthq/coding-exercise/Readme.md

   - All answer options for the given assessment, as buttons that just display the answer `title` as text
   - The question number out of the total number of questions in all assessments (e.g. `1 out of 8`)
 - Tapping on an answer option should automatically advance the user to the next question
-- Across all screens, display a progress bar that indidcates where the user is in the overall assessment experience that udpates with each completed question
+- Across all screens, display a progress bar that indicates where the user is in the overall assessment experience that udpates with each completed question
-- Upon answering the final question, you may simply log/print out the data as you would submit it to the backend endpoint in Part I, or actually send it to your API.
-As a reminder, here is an example of the final format:
+- Upon answering the final question, you may simply log/print out the data or send it to the endpoint you built in Part I. As a reminder, here is an example of the format:

 ```